 Neurofeedback can allow you to gain a competitive edge.
 By identifying areas of the brain that contribute to a particular skill, your performance and functioning can be enhanced.
 This can include eliminating factors that affect performance (e.g., anxiety, muscle tension) and also improve various areas necessary to reach your peak performance (e.g., motivation, reaction time, focus, fine tune skills).
 Whether you are an athlete, artist, or business executive, we identify what your goals are and the brain-based performance factors that we can target to improve your performance levels.

-Neurofeedback can be compared to the combination of training in a gym and medical treatment.
-It is similar to training in a gym, in that it requires a commitment and regular attendance and practice to reach one’s goals.
-This is necessary for the neural pathways to be developed and strengthened, and for the brain’s communication to be regulated.
-The treatment is medical because it is based on science and a clinical evaluation, thus it is not something that can be performed by anyone.
-It is very different from other available “brain training”, such as Luminosity.
-With Neurofeedback at the ONC, you will undergo an initial assessment by a Clinical Psychologist and the training will be performed targeting your specific goals and EEG patterns.
-This scientific and medical approach provides you with what your brain needs to strengthen and improve its regulation so that it reaches its optimal performance level.
-Patients tend to report that they sense themselves having a competitive edge, can handle stress better, and feel more able to reach their full potential.
+Neurofeedback can be compared to training in a gym, in that it requires a commitment of regular attendance and practice to reach one’s goals.
+This is necessary for the neural pathways to be developed and strengthened and for the brain’s communication to be regulated.
+The treatment is also clinical in that it is heavily based on science and medical information.
+Neurofeedback is very different from other available “brain training”, such as programs like Luminosity.
+With Neurofeedback at the Toronto Neurofeedback and Psychotherapy Centre, you will undergo an initial assessment and the training will be performed targeting your specific goals and EEG patterns.
+This scientific and medical approach provides you with what your brain needs to strengthen and improve its regulation so that it reaches its optimal performance level. clients tend to report that they sense themselves having a competitive edge, can handle stress better, and feel more able to reach their full potential.